ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.synology/README.md

 If you use 2FA in DSM6/7 see instructions [here](docs/en/template.md)

+### Important note for Windows Installations

+This adapter requires git to be installed at the hist system.
+Installation media can be found at https://git-scm.com/download/win.

 ### Reboot and Shutdown
 The adapter will do this via SSH since v2.1.4, so please set the SSH port in the adapter setttings.
 You can see it in the Synology settings:
 ![grafik](https://user-images.githubusercontent.com/6681528/161436776-bd04b0c6-cfb2-47ab-9bee-7ea700575bbb.png)